Benefits abroad

 - the International Pension Centre.

 If you’re claiming any benefits and planning to leave the UK, even if it’s just for a visit, you’ll also need to tell the relevant benefit offices.
-See Who to contact below for details.
+If you do not, you could be committing benefit fraud.

 Brexit